 Winter tires, as their name suggests, are designed to work best in the winter.
 The rubber compound in these tires is softer and more pliable in very cold conditions, providing outstanding traction, grip, and braking performance.
 Thanks to the deeper tread and a lot of sipes in the tread blocks, winter tires also work excellently in light and deep snow, packed or unpacked.
 If you live in areas with a lot of snow in the winter, these tires are the way to go.

 Summer tires, on the other hand, are specifically designed to give you the best performance in the summer.
 Compared to all-season tires, summer tires have much better traction, grip, and braking performance in warmer conditions.
-They simply stick the road better.
-Most ultra-high-performance and max-performance tires are also summer tires, simply because they provide the driver with the best possible handling on faster performance vehicles.
+They simply stick to the road better.
+Most ultra-high-performance and max-performance tires are also summer tires simply because they provide the driver with the best possible handling on faster-performance vehicles.

 Sure, there are some all-season ultra-high-performance tires, but they pale in comparison to summer tires.
 Suffice to say, if you own an “M” car, you’d want high-performance summer tires in the summer and high-performance winter tires in the winter.

-As you can see from the list above, we only included high-quality run flat tires.
+As you can see from the list above, we only included high-quality run-flat tires.
 The main reasoning is that very cheap tires won’t provide you with the handling you would want on your BMW, but also because most of them are unsafe, especially in the wet.
-To get a top-notch driving experience from your BMW, high-quality tires are a necessity.
+To get a top-notch driving experience from your BMW or any other car with run-flat tires, high-quality tires are a necessity.
 That’s why always choose the best run flat tires from reputable manufacturers!